Codrut Turcanu (the most productive Internet Marketing copywriter)

 It’s not the video, although it increases conversions, but what makes this page powerful is its unique sales letter style.
 It packs more elements than a simple squeeze: credibility-building testimonials and social proof graphics.

-Although this might not get 60% conversion (let’s ask Yaro and find out!), I presume the quality of people joining is top-notch since it takes a few scrolls to reach the sign-up form.
+Although this might not get 60% conversion (let’s ask Yaro and find out!), I presume the quality of people joining in is top-notch because it takes a few scrolls to reach the sign-up form.

 #12. eCourse Squeeze Page